 Frequently Asked Questions:

 Coronaviruses are a family of viruses that include the common cold, but also more serious ones like SARS and the new COVID-19.
-Symptoms of the new novel coronavirus COVID-19 include fever, coughing and shortness of breath.
-A small percentage of people may have more serious complications like pneumonia and sepsis.
-There is currently no specific treatment apart from supportive care.
+Symptoms of the new novel coronavirus COVID-19 include fever, runny nose, sore throat, coughing and shortness of breath.
+Severity can range from a mild sniffle, to more serious complications like pneumonia and sepsis.
+There are currently no specific treatment apart from supportive care and self isolation.

 How is it spread and what can I do to avoid getting COVID-19?

-It can be spread from person to person through contact and airborne.
+It can be spread from person to person through contact and airborne droplets.
 Good hygiene practice can reduce the chance of transmission, including covering coughs and sneezes, as well as washing hands with soap and water as well as drying them thoroughly, before food, contact with others or after toilet/coughs/sneezes.
-Masks are not every effective as they generally do not have a good seal of the nose & mouth, as well as leaving the eyes exposed.
+Masks are not every effective as they generally do not have a good seal of the mouth & nose, as well as being uncomfortable causing people to touch their face with their hands leading to increased transmission.
 However masks and protect gears are recommended for people coming into contact with suspected or confirmed cases of the COVID-19.

 What are the advice regarding self isolation?

 People who returned from overseas, or in close contact with a person who may have COVID-19, are advised to self isolate for 14 days.
 People who are suspected cases (People with fever, or respiratory illness with symptoms of sore throat / cough / shortness of breath) but did not get tested, need to self isolate for at least 10 days AND be symptom free for 48 hours.